-adopted a mandatory utilization data reporting requirement, a uniform set of categories of numbers for which carriers must report their utilization, and a utilization threshold framework to increase carrier accountability and provide incentives to use numbers efficiently.
+numbers efficiently.
 Under this policy, carriers seeking additional numbering resources must apply to the North American Numbering Plan Administration ("NANPA") "or another entity or entities, as designated by the Commission" for a decision as to whether to allocate the numbers.

 On June 18, 2001, the FCC designated NeuStar, Inc. ("NeuStar") as the national thousands-block number Pooling Administrator.
 NeuStar, which is also serving as the NANPA, currently administers thousands-block number pooling by assigning, managing, forecasting, reporting, and processing data that will allow service providers in areas designated for thousands-block number pooling to receive telephone numbers in blocks of 1,000.
-In order to facilitate efficient telecommunications services in the Nashville Metropolitan Statistical Area, the 615 area code was converted to thousand-block number pooling on March 14, 2002.
-The projected exhaust date for the 615 NPA is the second quarter of 2012.
+On August 21, 2002, thousands-block number pooling was implemented in the Knoxville Metropolitan Statistical Area, which includes the 865 NPA.
+Since then, telecommunications service providers participating in number pooling in that area are required to submit their requests for additional numbering resources to the Pooling Administrator.
+The projected exhaust date for the 865 NPA is the Fourth Quarter of 2024.

-On March 14, 2006, AT&T submitted a Central Office Code (NXX) Assignment Request to NeuStar to be assigned a complete central office code to meet the demands of its customer, Deloitte Services ("Deloitte").
-AT&T's application was for a growth code in the 615 NPA to fulfill Deloitte's request of 10,000 telephone numbers.
-The expansion of facilities and service base along with the addition of new users are the bases for Deloitte's request.
-In addition, to fulfill Deloitte's request, AT&T would need a complete NXX
+On April 17, 2007, AT&T submitted a Central Office Code (NXX) Assignment Request to NeuStar to be assigned a complete central office code to meet the demands of its customer, UTMC.
+AT&T's application was for a new code of 10,000 numbers in the 865 NPA.
+UTMC's request was based on the demands created by the addition of four new buildings and upgrades for the phone system.
+AT&T did not have sufficient number resources available in the Knoxville Rate Center to fulfill UTMC's request.